The Bankrate promise

 Even if you reside in a state that does charge sales tax on purchases, you can avoid paying the tax during certain times of the year.
 Many states give residents who want to purchase items for education (and emergencies) a break on sales tax on these special weekends, making the things you need to buy just a little more affordable.

-Depending on the state you live in, some of those costs can be significantly lower when you shop during the sales tax free holiday.
+Depending on the state where you live, some of those costs can be significantly lower when you shop during the sales-tax-free holiday.

-For example, Tennessee has a 7 percent sales tax rate.
-If you purchase a computer with a $1,500 price tag, the sales tax would be $105.
-If you buy it between July 29 and July 31, though, you get to put that cash back in your pocket, or spend it on something else your child needs for school.
+For example, New Jersey has a 6.625 percent sales tax rate.
+If you purchase a computer with a $3,000 price tag, the sales tax would be just under $200.
+But if you buy it between August 26 and September 4, you get to put that cash back in your pocket or spend it on something else your child needs for school.

 Maximize your tax savings with a rewards credit card

-You can up the savings even more by making your purchases with a credit card equipped with a generous rewards program.
+You can up your savings even more by making your purchases with a credit card equipped with a generous rewards program.
 There are a few ways to deepen the discount:

 Spend towards a welcome bonus

 Apply for and use a new credit card that comes with a sign-up bonus.
-With it you can purchase your children’s school supplies, and all that money you charge can go toward the card’s minimum spend.
-Once you hit the threshold, you will qualify for the bonus.
+When you use your new card to purchase your children’s school supplies, all of the money you charge can go toward the card’s minimum spend.
+Once you hit the threshold, you’ll qualify for the card’s bonus.

 For example, the Bank of America® Customized Cash Rewards credit card will give you a $200 online cash rewards bonus after you spend at least $1,000 with the card in the first 90 days of opening the account.
-That computer you bought for $1,500 will get you there.
-If you live in a state like Tennessee that charges 7 percent sales tax, the $105 tax savings plus the $200 bonus will put you ahead by $305.
-All you need to do is pay the balance in full by the due date and the discount is yours.
+That computer you bought for $3,000 will easily get you there.
+If you live in a state like New Jersey that charges 6.625 percent sales tax, the $200 tax savings plus the $200 bonus will put you ahead by nearly $400.
+All you need to do is pay the balance in full by the due date, and the discount is yours.

 Use a cash back card that rewards back-to-school purchases

-For example, if you have the Citi Custom Cash℠ Card, you can earn 5 percent cash back on purchases in your top spend category every billing cycle, up to the first $500 you charge.
-Therefore, if you shop for your child’s school needs and spend $500, $25 will come back to you in the form of Citi’s ThankYou rewards points.
-You can redeem the points for cash back, gift cards and a variety of products.
+If you have the Citi Custom Cash℠ Card, you can earn 5 percent cash back on purchases in your top spend category every billing cycle, up to the first $500 you charge (then 1 percent).
+Therefore, if you shop for your child’s school needs and the $500 you spend represents your largest category, $25 can come back to you in the form of Citi’s ThankYou rewards points.
+You can redeem these points for cash back, gift cards and a variety of products.
 Add that money to your tax savings and you’ll lower the cost of those purchases.
 It may not seem like a lot at first, but every bit helps when money is tight.

 Use a 0% APR balance transfer